giulong/spectrum/docs/README.md

 > 💡 **Tip**<br/>
 > The default file name of the produced html report contains a timestamp, which is useful to always generate a new file.
 > While developing, it could be worth it to override the `extent.fileName` to have a fixed name.
-> This way the report will be overridden, so you can keep it open in a browser and just refresh the page after each execution.
+> This way the report will be overridden, so you can keep it open in a driver and just refresh the page after each execution.

 You can see an example report here: